cavaliba/cmt_monitor/docs/docs/index.md

 ## Enjoy

 CMT is free to use, free to extend.
-Experiment, Adopt, Enjoy, contribute.
+Experiment, Adopt, Enjoy, Contribute.